excelsky/msan622/homework4/README.md

 I chose both **Option 1: Using GGPlot2** and **Option 2: Using WordCloud** to generate **three text visualizations**.
 Actually, I generated more than three text visualizations.
 I have **three text visualizations**.

-First, I imported *The Gettysburg Address* from a website called *[The Gettysburg Address]*(http://www.abrahamlincolnonline.org/lincoln/speeches/gettysburg.htm).
-I copied and pasted all the five versions and saved them into five *txt* files with *UTF-* encoding.
+First, I imported *The Gettysburg Address* from a website called [The Gettysburg Address](http://www.abrahamlincolnonline.org/lincoln/speeches/gettysburg.htm).
+I copied and pasted all the five versions and saved them into five *txt* files with *UTF-8* encoding.

 My lie factor, data-ink ratio, and data density are blah blah.